mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/installation.md

 	!!! abstract "Want to know more?"

-		To start exploring the OpenEnclaveSDK once you have it installed, you can go read this [README](https://github.com/openenclave/openenclave/blob/master/docs/GettingStartedDocs/Linux_using_oe_sdk.md)!
+		To start exploring the Open Enclave SDK once you have it installed, you can go read this [README](https://github.com/openenclave/openenclave/blob/master/docs/GettingStartedDocs/Linux_using_oe_sdk.md)!

 	To run Open Enclave tools directly from our shell without having path issues, we are going to add the following command: